Facebook iconTop 10 Mobile Responsive Website Redesign Best Practices

 How to Design a Mobile Responsive Website

-Beyond best practices, creating a truly responsive website means thinking bigger than just layouts or fonts.
+Beyond layout adjustments, designing a responsive website requires aligning user behavior insights, content prioritization, and business objectives within a performance-first framework.
 It requires you to look at how people use your site, what they expect, and how your business goals fit into the experience.
 Here are the major angles to consider:

 User Behavior: